 George Bernard Shaw once said, “Life isn’t about finding yourself.
 Life is about creating yourself.”
 I believe life is a combination of finding, designing, and redesigning ourselves.
 I also believe that I must continue designing and creating myself through multifaceted active participation with a business analytics approach that is iterative to be an effective and useful social contributor.

-My college journey from 2013-2016 gave me the opportunity to redesign myself by enhancing my business analysis skills learned through practical application while capitalizing on opportunities to hone my soft skills for team collaboration and cross-functional group participation.
+My college journey from 2013-2016 gave me the opportunity to redesign myself by capitalizing on the chance to hone my soft skills for team collaboration efforts while helping cohorts learn what I gleaned from the education process.

 INFORMATION TECHNOLOGY SPECIALIST, STATE OF WASHINGTON DEPARTMENT OF ENTERPRISE SERVICES

-My contribution to the Department of Enterprise Services was a pinnacle opportunity of the educational journey that augmented my career’s anecdotal observations.
-This milestone occasion began as an internship contract that transitioned into an extension where I could apply what I learned by:
+My contribution to the Department of Enterprise Services was a pinnacle opportunity of the educational journey augmented my career’s anecdotal observations.
+Performed as a central contributor to push the project through to around a 90% completion.
+This milestone occasion began as an internship contract that transitioned into a contract extension where I could apply what I learned by:

 ASSOCIATE PROJECT MANAGER, WESTOWER COMMUNICATIONS

-During my eventful participation in this organization, I engaged in a telecommunication fulfillment effort to anticipate requirements for power redundancy that was necessary for equipment integrations and client business continuity goals.
-Some of my responsibilities included researching, analyzing, coordinating, and implementing field tasks for completion to meet industry standards for federal compliance.
+During my eventful participation in this organization, I engaged in a telecommunication fulfillment effort to address power redundancy upgrades that were necessary because of equipment integrations for client business continuity goals.
+Some of my responsibilities included researching, identifying, coordinating, and implementing field tasks for completion to meet industry standards for compliance.

 INTERNAL PROJECT MANAGEMENT/INSTALLATION TECHNICIAN, WIRELESSWERKS